sdevikar/cpp/udemy_modern_cpp/notes/move_semantics.md

 Note that once the object is moved, we should not read from it, because it's in unspecified state.
 Maybe because it's probably been manipulated, modified, destroyed and so on by the object to which it was moved.
 However, it is possible to reinitialize it.
 As such the internal implementation of the object itself will have to support reinitialization, by let's say allocating new memory and so on.

-std::move is also useful for moving non copyable objects.
-For example, thred, unique pointer, filestream, etc.
+`std::move` is also useful for moving non copyable objects.
+For example, thread, unique pointer, filestream, etc.

-Also note that std::move doesn't do anything for primitive data types since they do not have any underlying resources.
+Also note that `std::move` doesn't do anything for primitive data types since they do not have any underlying resources.